JRoshthen1/music-uploader/README.md

 ### Notes

 This application is a basic example and may require further customization for production use.
-Make sure you have Node.js@18 and npm@9 (Node Package Manager) installed on your machine before getting started.
+Make sure you have Node.js@18 and npm@9 installed on your machine before getting started.
 The remote server setup for storing the uploaded music files is not covered in this README.

 Happy uploading and enjoy the convenience of managing your music collection!